-ScottishPower generates renewable electricity made by UK windfarms.
-They plan to help reach net zero emissions by 2050, working to provide with everything one may need to make life greener.
-From 100% green electricity tariffs to electric vehicle chargers, from Help Beat Cancer tariffs to air source heat pumps and solar panels development.
+Scottish Power generates renewable electricity made by UK windfarms.
+From 100% green electricity tariffs to electric vehicle chargers, from Help Beat Cancer tariffs to air source heat pumps and solar panels development, they plan to reach net zero emissions by 2050 by working to provide everything one may need to make life greener.
 Country: United Kingdom